jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

 ## Side note on Debugging

 You can't use things like `console.log` within app scripts as the code isn't executed in the browser.
-You can use the [Logger](https://developers.google.com/apps-script/class_logger) class provided by Apps Script and then view the results in the IDE under View > Logs, or even use [`Browser.msgBox()`](https://developers.google.com/apps-script/reference/base/browser#msgBox(String,ButtonSet)) to show a Google native message box within your application usage context.
+You can however, use the [Logger](https://developers.google.com/apps-script/class_logger) class provided by Apps Script and then view the results in the IDE under View > Logs.
+A more direct approach is to use the [`Browser.msgBox()`](https://developers.google.com/apps-script/reference/base/browser#msgBox(String,ButtonSet)) to show a Google native message box within your application usage context.

 ## Parsing values & Using an external API

 For the sake of reducing complexity of this example.
 I'm going to brush over how the REST endpoint logic works in detail.
 In summary, it ingests an array of strings and returns an array of found results (a pair of start and end offsets of the string).
 We will use these start/end pairs as indexes to apply our custom formatting in a moment.

-This is a reference of how to make a REST call inside Google App Scripts.
-Adding the `UrlFetchApp()` method to your code will trigger an OAuth dialog to reappear as the permissions your app now needs have changed.
+The following is a reference of how to make a REST call inside Google App Scripts:

 ```js
 var options = {